 Can My Child Get SSI for Kidney Disease?

-Kidney diseases in children can range from mild, treatable disorders to acute and sometimes life-threatening and disabling conditions.
-The most common kidney diseases are present at birth and include:
+Kidney diseases in children range from mild, treatable disorders to acute and sometimes life-threatening conditions.
+Renal disease can be ongoing and progressive (called chronic kidney disease, or CKD).
+Some of the most common types of kidney diseases in children are present at birth and include:

 • posterior urethral valve obstruction